-All Hippology team entries are invited to submit 10 multiple choice questions that may be used with future Hippology Written Exams.
+All Hippology teams are invited to submit 10 multiple choice questions that may be used for future Hippology Written Exams.
 All questions must include the correct answer, reference material used and page number that includes answer.
-Not all questions may be used, based on the discretion of planning committee.
+Not all questions may be used, they will be seen as suggestions.
 This is optional.
-Questions can be emailed to Gwyn Shelle at heyboerg@msu.edu.
+Questions can be emailed to David Lindsay at lindsa75@msu.edu.